orientechnologies/orientdb-docs/gettingstarted/demodb/DemoDB-Introduction.md

 _Note:_ Random-generated data is used in the `demodb`, including data used for Emails, Names, Surnames, Phone Numbers and Reviews.

-This Section introduces the `demodb` database, its Data Model, and includes some queries that is possible to execute on it.

 ### Version